-Why is Plumbing Maintenance Important?
+Why is Plumbing Maintenance and Repair so Important?

 Plumbing maintenance is one way to prevent costly repairs for your home.
 The saying “A stitch in time saves nine” holds when it comes to maintaining your home’s plumbing system.
 Minor issues that you notice with your pipes should be dealt with immediately to prevent further problems.
 For example, if you notice that one of your pipes or joints is damp and is suspected of leaking, do not linger on the idea that that leak will not develop into something serious.
 You may end up with a burst pipe at the end that may cause more damage due to water than necessary.

 Minor issues with your plumbing system may sneak up on you, especially if you do not know where to look.
 Therefore, it is important to have your plumbing systems routinely checked by a professional plumber so that you can avoid costly repairs in the future.
 At family plumbing and heating, we will be glad to do a complete preventive maintenance checkup of your home’s plumbing systems for you to avoid costly repairs in the future.

 Here are some of the plumbing services we provide:

 - Repairing/replacing taps and toilets